MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 If you need to proactively retain or delete content in Microsoft 365 for data lifecycle management or records management, we recommend using Microsoft 365 Purview Data Lifecycle Management and Microsoft Purview Records Management features instead of older features in SharePoint records management and information management.

-We have a long-term deprecation plan for these older features and will share updates including dates in the [deprecation timeline.](#deprecation-timeline) Feature deprecations will be communicated in advance to give customers time to prepare and perform any applicable migration activities.
+We have a long-term deprecation plan for these older features and will share updates including dates in the [deprecation timeline.](#deprecation-timeline) Feature deprecations are communicated in advance to give customers time to prepare and perform any applicable migration activities.

 The following SharePoint records management and information management features are under consideration for deprecation: